-In preparation for the ABIM exam, starting in the R2 year, senior residents receive access to MKSAP and are assigned an exam to complete for each rotation.
+As part of a comprehensive board review process, starting in their R2 year, senior residents receive access to MKSAP and are assigned an exam to complete for each rotation.

-Our residency maintains an active blog with a repository of clinical information.
-It also includes program news, conference schedules, manuals and links to on call schedules and other critical programs or apps.
+Our residency maintains an active Teams page with a repository of clinical information.
+It also includes program news, schedules, protocols and references.